 Arts Pledge and Commitment to the Arts

-At Guiseley School we have a clear belief in the role the Arts make in providing your son/daughter with a broad and balanced education and in helping them develop into citizens of the Twenty First Century.
+At Guiseley School, we have a clear belief in the role the Arts make in providing your son/daughter with a broad and balanced education and in helping them develop into citizens of the Twenty-First Century.

-As part of our on-going commitment to the Arts, from September 2016 we created our Arts Pledge, which can be found in student planners and classrooms around school.
+As part of our on-going commitment to the Arts, from September 2016 we created our Arts Pledge, which can be found in student planners and classrooms around the school.
 We have also challenged the whole school to take part in an arts activity or be a member of the audience at one of our Arts events during the year.
 We also have a named governor for the Arts who sits on our school governing body

 Arts Award is an externally validated award by Trinity College London and the Arts Council.
-We currently offer Bronze award in Year 9 as part of our Arts Curriculum and Gold Award (an L3 qualification, which carries UCAS points) as an enhancement subject in Year 12.
+We currently offer a Bronze award in Year 9 as part of our Arts Curriculum and Gold Award (an L3 qualification, which carries UCAS points) as an enhancement subject in Year 12.

-We are one of only a few schools nationally to offer Bronze Arts Award to an entire year group as part of their KS3 curriculum.
+We are one of only a few schools nationally to offer a Bronze Arts Award to an entire year group as part of their KS3 curriculum.